 Ancient Chemoreceptors Related to Ionotropic Glutamate Receptors Termed Ionotropic Receptors

 In the fruitfly D. melanogaster a novel family of chemosensory receptors was identified with a bioinformatic screen for antennal-expressed genes combined with molecular genetics (Benton et al., 2007, 2009).
 BLAST searches identified 61fruitfly genes that form a divergent subfamily of ionotropic glutamate receptors (iGluRs) termed ionotropic receptors (IRs).
 The IRs are ancient ancestral protostome chemoreceptors that are absent in deuterostomia but are expressed in olfactory organs of all protostomia examined (Croset et al., 2010).
 Protostomia comprise the clades ecdysozoa with the taxa nematoda (e.g., C. elegans) and arthropoda (e.g., insects, crustaceans), as well as the clade spiralia with the taxon mollusca (e.g., snails).
-In contrast to ORs, the IRs are expressed in both gustatory and olfactory organs, found in nematodes, mollusks, crustaceans, and insects.
+In contrast to ORs, the IRs are expressed in both gustatory and olfactory organs, found in (p.
+355) nematodes, molluscs, crustaceans, and insects.
 Thus, two subfamilies are distinguished that are either expressed in the antenna, the olfactory organ, or in gustatory organs such as mouth appendices and tarsi.

 A comparison of the structural domains of iGluRs and IRs revealed interesting differences (Croset et al., 2010; Abuin et al., 2011).
 The iGluRs occur in eucaryotes and prokaryotes, in plants and animals alike.
 Apparently, they originated when distinct genes were combined which encoded different characteristic protein domains.
 One such iGluR-domain is the extracellular amino-terminal domain that is involved in assembly of iGluR subunits into four-unit heteromers.
-Another is the ligand-binding domain, which forms a S1-S2- “Venus flytrap” clasping glutamate (Fig. 1c).
+Another is the ligand-binding domain, which forms a S1-S2- “Venus flytrap” clasping glutamate (Fig. 13.1C).
 Then, there is the ion channel pore between S1 and S2, consisting of two transmembrane regions and a pore loop.
 Finally, the channels have a third transmembrane domain and a cytosolic carboxy-terminal region.
 The ligand-binding domains of odor-sensitive IRs are highly divergent from each other and from ligand-binding domains of iGluRs, as expected for the recognition of different odor ligands (Benton et al., 2009).
 Furthermore, the pore domain of odor-binding IRs expresses little conservation compared to the pore domain of iGluRs (Croset et al., 2010; Abuin et al., 2011), suggesting loss of function as ion channels.
 In addition, loss of the amino-terminal and reduction of the C-terminal domains in the divergent odor-binding IRs suggested an increasing specialization of these subunits for odor recognition.
 Apparently, all odor-binding IRs need either of two very conserved, broadly expressed coreceptors, the IR25a or IR8a, for localization and maintenance into the membranes of dendritic cilia of ORNs, comparably to ORs’ need of Orco.

-Orthologs of IR25a are expressed in chemosensory neurons of nematods, mollusks, and insects and thus appear to be the ancestral IR, which diverged first from the dGluRs (Croset et al., 2010).
+Orthologs of IR25a are expressed in chemosensory neurons of nematods, molluscs, and insects and thus appear to be the ancestral IR, which diverged first from the dGluRs (Croset et al., 2010).
 With tissue-specific real time-PCR, RNA in situ hybridizations, and immunocytochemistry, it was confirmed that IRs are expressed in chemosensory organs of the fruitfly (Benton et al., 2009).
 Double RNA in situ hybridization with probes for Orco and probes for different IR genes determined that IRs and ORs are usually not coexpressed in the same fruitfly sensilla.
 While ORs are expressed in long trichoid sensilla and shorter sensilla basiconica, which are not present in paleoptera such as the mayfly Rhithrogena semicolorata, IRs are expressed in sensilla coeloconica, which occur in both paleoptera and neoptera (Benton et al., 2009).
 Exception to the rule is one coeloconic sensillum, the funicular ac3 sensillum of D. melanogaster.
 It is innervated by two sensory neurons.
 One expresses IR75a, IR75b, IR75c, and IR8a and responds to propionic acid.
 The other ORN responds to γ-hexalactone and expresses OR35a and OR83b, in addition to IR76b.
 While the γ-hexalactone-sensitivity neither depends on IR8a, nor on IR25a, it is not known whether and how OR35a/OR83b and IR76b together contribute to odor sensitivity in this ORN (Abuin et al., 2011).

 The IR25a is conserved and widely expressed in the ORNs of sensilla coeloconica of insects, similar to the more recently evolved insect-specific dublicate IR8a, as confirmed with RNA in situ hybridizations.
 Both IR25a and IR8a are most closely related to iGluRs, as compared to other IRs (Benton et al., 2009; Abuin et al., 2011).
 They appear to bind no odor ligands but appear to function as coreceptors which locate and maintain odor-binding IRs to the ciliary membranes.
 In contrast to other IRs that have many substitutions in the pore domain, IR25a and IR8a have pore domains most similar to the iGluR.
 Thus, IR25a and IR8a might still function as ion channels, possibly similar to Orco in the OR-expressing ORNs.
 The “ligand-binding” domain and the large intracellular C-terminus of IR8a and IR25a are both necessary for IR complex formation and localization to the cilia.
 Also the coreceptors depend on the odor-binding IRs for correct cilia targeting.
 With fluorescent protein-tagged IRs and internal reflection fluorescence microscopy in Xenopus oocyte expression studies, the stoichiometry of IR complex formation was examined (Abuin et al., 2011).
 It was suggested that two IR8a or two IR25a coassemble with two ligand-binding IRs in a proposed 2 + 2 stoichiometry for correct localization to the dendritic cilia (Abuin et al., 2011).
 It remains to be examined whether this stoichiometry is employed in situ in the dendritic cilia of the sensory neurons.